What are baby sleep habits?

 Baby sleep habits, settling and night waking

-Baby sleep habits are usually the same at the start of the night and after waking during the night.
-So if your baby’s sleep habit is being rocked to sleep at the start of the night, your baby will want to be rocked back to sleep in the middle of the night.
+Some babies need their habit to settle to sleep at the start of the night and also after waking during the night.
+For example, they like to be rocked to sleep at the start of the night and rocked back to sleep in the middle of the night.

-Phasing out your baby’s sleep habits: what to expect
+Phasing out baby sleep habits: what to expect

 Most babies cry while they’re getting used to a new way of going to sleep.
 That’s because they like their usual way of getting to sleep and might be upset by change.
 Be prepared for crying for the first few nights.

-It might take anything from three days to three weeks to change baby sleep habits, depending on the approach you use and your baby’s temperament.
+It might take anything from 3 days to 3 weeks to change baby sleep habits, depending on the approach you use and your baby’s temperament.

 After that, sleep usually improves for everyone.